AFSI’s Crop Composition Database (CCDB)

 Sugarcane

-Includes additional data for existing crops and data for new crops – sugarcane, mustard, and strawberry – as well as brown rice data under a new tissue type for rice.
+Includes additional data for existing crops and data for new crops – cassava and red pepper.